Why GST officers visit your business

 The visit itself may take a few hours or a few days to complete, depending on the complexity of your business and how well your accounting records have been kept.
 The officers will not interrupt your normal business activities more than is absolutely necessary.

-Our officers carry an official ID card showing their photograph, which they must show if you ask to see it.
+Our officers carry an official ID card, which they will show you.

 Our officers will: